opencadc-metadata-curation/collection2caom2/README.md

 1. Grouping files into observations/planes/artifacts is determined by how independent the files are.
 A measure of file independence is whether or not the file can be scientifically understood in isolation.
 Some observational products may be made up of multiple files - e.g. NGVS .flag, .weight, .image files make up the same observational product.
 Some observational products may be made up of single files - e.g. CFHT o, p, and b files.
 In this example, the CFHT files are independent, and thus can be grouped in isolation from each other, while the NGVS files are dependent, and should be grouped together.

 1. The impact of `productType`: if an Artifact has `productType = info` it is ignored when the services compute plane metadata.

+1. The Artifact.uri value in the CAOM metadata record must match the Artifact.uri value in the Storage Inventory record.
+These values are in a primary/foreign key relationship between the two systems.

 ### Chunks